 Fluctuations in interest rates will also affect forward points used in determining gains or losses on forward contracts.
-The impact of interest rate movements on the Fund's financial instruments is currently minimal given the Fund's very small (less than 3 months) interest rate duration.
-As at 30 June 2020 and 30 June 2019, should interest rates have increased/decreased by 75 basis points with all other variables being constant, the direct impact on the operating result and net assets would not be considered significant for the Fund.
+The impact of interest rate movements on the Fund's financial instruments is very small given the Fund's short interest rate duration.
+As at 30 June 2022 and 30 June 2021, should interest rates have increased/decreased by 75 basis points with all other variables being constant, the direct impact on the operating result and net assets would not be considered significant for the Fund.